numbersinlife/blog/content/blog-posts/bee-on-raspberry-pi-zero.md

 ## Interfacing with a running Bee

-You can install a JSON parser `sudo apt install jq`
+You can install a JSON parser by `sudo apt install jq`.

 Open another terminal to the one Bee is running in (either another SSH connection or another virtual terminal; hint CTRL+ALT+Function keys).